 - Many non-conventional purchases in many instances can not be made on Administered Fund accounts including Sponsored Programs and Grants, Capital Project Funds, Foundation Gifts, and Campus Organizations.
-Please contact the administering unit prior to making purchases for approval. - All purchases must have a business purpose with a thorough justification and be reasonable, appropriate, and necessary. - The cost center can determine whether an expense or purchase is allowable or appropriate. - The Financial and Accounting Compliance Team, available at fact@iastate.edu has the final review authority.
+Please contact the administering unit prior to making purchases for approval. - All purchases must have a business purpose with a thorough justification and be reasonable, appropriate, and necessary. - The cost center can determine whether an expense or purchase is allowable or appropriate. - Costs and expenses neither specified nor prohibited are delegated to the departments to determine allowability.
+The Office of Financial Accounting and Compliance has the authority of final determination in instances of disputed allowability.